Weekly love horoscope: A tarot reading of November 13 – November 19, 2023

 Couples: Aquarius natives might deal with some dissension with their mates.
 A relationship can be beautiful if couples give space and respect to each other.
 Do not nit-pick your partner and if something really bothers you about your mate, communicate and discuss openly.
 Family will feel distant and alienated.

-Singles: Difference of opinion among two individuals is the most normal thing.
-You must have an open mind for the opinions of others.
+Singles: Difference of opinion between two individuals is the most normal thing.
+You must have an open mind to the opinions of others.
 Respect is the greatest expression of love and is as important as bonhomie and passion.
-Relationships require a lot of efforts to sustain and survive.
+Relationships require a lot of effort to sustain and survive.

 Pisces love horoscope